 When a person visits a psychologist, and the psychologist suspects they may suffer social anxiety, they are asked to fill out a questionnaire.
 This covers at least ten topics which are all associated with social interaction anxiety.

 It is not an untreatable condition, and it may seem odd to a person who has never experienced it.
 Perhaps, we should ask ourselves if we know someone with the condition, and what we can do to help them.
 It may be as simple as starting a conversation.

 What do you think?
 I would love to hear your opinion in the comments!
-Why do you think we suffer social anxiety?
+Why do you think we suffer from social anxiety?